EmpPowiUDE/NovalandGuide/docs/source/BasicStructureOfAPage.rst

     <link href="{% static 'NovalandStyle.css' %}" rel="stylesheet">

-Here is a template to apply to their HTML site:
+Here is a template to apply to the HTML site:

 .. code-block:: console
     :linenos: